 In a critical report, the British parliament's Foreign Affairs Committee said the government had opposed Sri Lankan attempts to host the meeting in 2011 on human rights grounds, only to support its 2013 bid without seeing evidence of change.

-Canadian Prime Minister Stephen Harper has said he will not attend the summit.
+Canadian Prime Minister Stephen Harper has said he will not attend the Commonwealth Heads of Government Meeting (CHOGM).
 Britain's David Cameron will go and has promised to raise the issue of human rights.

 The British government "should have taken a more robust stand" with its former colony before the November summit in the capital Colombo, the panel said.

 Debating whether Cameron should or should not have boycotted the meeting is now counter-productive, it added.
 Leaders of Commonwealth states - a group of 53 countries, nearly all former British colonies - meet every two years.